lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 ### HTML-based plugins

-Context can be used to provide data to light DOM children, which typically aren't created from the same declarative templates with databinding available.
+Context can be used to pass data from a parent to its light DOM children.
+Since the parent does not create the children, it cannot leverage template-based data-binding to pass data to its children, but can listen to and respond to `context-request` events.

 For example, consider a code editor element with plugins for different language modes.
 You can make a plain HTML system for adding features using context: